thorek1/MacroModelling.jl/paper.md

 # Statement of need

-Dynamic stochastic general equilibrium (DSGE) model are a type of models used in academia and policy institutions to explain economic phenomena such as business cycles, or the effects of economic policy.
+DSGE models are a type of models used in academia and policy institutions to explain economic phenomena such as business cycles, or the effects of economic policy.
 The forward looking expectations, nonlinearity, and high dimensionality of these models necessitate efficient numerical tools for their solution, calibration, simulation, and estimation.
 This is where `MacroModelling.jl` comes in.

 This package supports the user especially in the model development phase.
 The intuitive syntax, automatic variable declaration, and effective steady state solver facilitate fast prototyping of models.